The Complete Guide to Built-in Grills

 Not every outdoor island or peninsula will contain flammable materials — some are made from cinder blocks or concrete board and covered with stucco.
 Regardless, it’s important to understand exactly what materials are being used so you can plan accordingly.

 We talk a lot about how much we love the Delta Heat brand.
 As far as budget-friendly built-in grills goes, they make a 32-inch model that is as good as it gets.
+This grill stands out as an excellent choice for those seeking quality at an affordable price.
+Backed by the renowned craftsmanship of Twin Eagles, it promises durability and performance, complemented by a variety of accessories for a complete grilling experience.

 Delta Heat also makes plenty of accessories and essentials that pair perfectly with their grills.
 Whether you need side burners, insulated jackets, storage space, or coolers, this brand has you covered.

-When you’re looking for a luxury built-in grill, you really can’t do any better than AlfrescoTwin Eagles or Lynx, much like Delta Heat and Twin Eagles, Lynx has a lower priced (but still high quality) line called Sedona.
-Again, this brand is not only trustworthy, but it’s beautiful.
+When looking for a luxury built-in grill, you really can’t do any better than Alfresco, Twin Eagles, or Lynx.
+Much like Delta Heat and Twin Eagles, Lynx has a lower-priced (but still high-quality) line called Sedona.

 We love their Sedona by Lynx 36-inch model because it’s still on the affordable end of the price spectrum, but is higher quality than the lower priced models.
-This grill comes with three 23,000 BTU burners and nearly 900 square inches in viable cooking surface space.
+This grill comes with three 23,000 BTU burners and nearly 900 square inches of viable cooking surface space.

 And of course, Sedona makes plenty of accessories and essentials that help complete your outdoor kitchen space.
 You won't need to go inside to grab anything — your outdoor space will have everything you could ever need, such as a cooler, storage, a sink, and even a warming drawer.

+We're here to help!
 Making a decision about a built-in grill for your outdoor kitchen space is a difficult task.
 It may seem like you don’t have many options available to you (number of burners and size), but the truth is, there is a lot more in the details than you might expect.
 Simple things like interior lighting and LED-lit knobs can provide an added sense of value and luxury that you might not have thought of previously.
+These details are an important part of what we do every day.
+We’re not looking to sell you the most expensive or the largest built-in grill.
+Our goal is to find the best grill for you and your household.

 To that end, there are a lot of considerations you must take into account, and that’s where we come in.
 While we can provide information for you, there’s no way we could anticipate every single possible question or scenario.
 So as you’re researching built-in grills for your outdoor kitchen space, remember that we’re here to answer your questions, discuss your goals, and walk through whatever situations you’re trying to figure out.

+At the BBQ Depot, one of our main goals is to provide exceptional customer service to every single person who calls us.
 We hope you’ll find that we’re a one-stop shop for all your grilling needs.
 We carry more than a dozen brands of high-quality grills (both built-in and freestanding) and the accessories that each brand makes to supplement your grilling needs.
 This includes essentials like briquettes and trays, spare knobs, U-burners and insulating jackets, in addition to the extras that can create the outdoor kitchen of your dreams.

-No matter what your goals are, we’re confident we can help.
 Contact us today to learn how we can help you create an outdoor kitchen space that belongs on the cover of a magazine.